JemRF/RF-Documentation/pages/mydoc/iot_gateway.md

 ---

 ## IoT Gateway Models
-We have had three models of the Gateway:
+There is one standard model of the IoT Gateway:

-1. 24 Pin (being phased out)
 1. 10 Pin
-1. 40 Extended Pin

 {% include note.html content="All IoT Gateway models can fit on any Raspberry Pi Model." %}

 The picture below show how the gateway fits on to the Raspberry Pi.

 <img src="images/RF_Base_Station.webp" width="425"/>

 {% include warning.html content="Make sure you fit the gateway the right way around and and perfectly aligned with the pins of the Raspberry Pi as shown in the above pictures.
 You could damage the gateway if fitted incorrectly." %}

 ## Installation steps